kapluscheung/bim5d-ui/README.md

   # BIM 5D

-  This is a code bundle for BIM 5D.
+  This is a code bundle for BIM 5D UI.
+Demo: https://kapluscheung.github.io/bim5d-ui/

   ## Running the code